September 2005 Archives

 FEMA and HDS deserve the wrath of the public.
 But one agency's failure does not absolve anyone else, culpability is not a 'zero sum game' and therefore it does not detract from the stunningly feeble federal response to point out that there were some flaws with the city and state responses too.
 Governor Blanco's administration no doubt deserves some heat for Louisiana's response, as does the city.

 The Wall Street Journal published an article yesterday about the New Orlean's communication infrastructure collapse during the storm; "At Center of Crisis, City Officials Faced Struggle to Keep in Touch".
-New Orleans' "command center" fell apart when the back-up generator ran out of diesel and land lines didn't work, and for the first two days the city disaster team was totally "in the dark".
-Cell phones were spotty at best, which was when staff leaned precipitously out of one particular balcony on one particular top floor of the Hyatt hotel where the team was holed up.
+The New Orleans' "command center" fell apart when the back-up generator ran out of diesel and land lines didn't work, and for the first two days the city disaster team was totally "in the dark".
+Cell phones were spotty at best, best being when staff leaned precipitously out of one particular balcony on one particular top floor of the Hyatt hotel where the team was holed up.

 "forced to rely on ingenuity [internet phone] and extreme methods, including breaking in to an Office Depot [to acquire electronics, servers, etc] --as the chief of police stood watch."

-A good part of our traumatized response is our fearful knowledge that many of us will face a similiar disaster ourselves, in a San Francisco earthquake, a Missouri earthquake, a hurricane, a volcano, tornado or other tumultuous calamity.
+A good part of our traumatized response is our fearful knowledge that many of us will face a similar disaster ourselves, in a San Francisco earthquake, a Missouri earthquake, a hurricane, a volcano, tornado or other tumultuous calamity.
 The faces on TV are close-up this time.
 Close, and not in a far away place where we are unlikely to vacation- the Andaman islands or Sri Lanka.
 Nearby, in one of very our own favorite cities, even if we've only been there for a convention.
 The Wall Street Journal article about the mayor's team's struggles tells us that "of 70 major cities in the U.S., the new Orleans municipal Web site was ranked dead last [in 2002] in a quality survey".
 This is silly of course.
 All the other cities might have superior websites but that does not reassure us of our fate - website quality does not predict disaster preparedness.
+But other things do.

 While the federal reaction to Katrina was inept, Brown's removal serves merely as a totem of our collective despair about the untimely critical incapacitation of our technology, communications, and management systems alike.
-The outraged response to the government bungling of Hurricane Katrina aid is similiar to the public furor and special election two years ago on the west coast where Californians, exasperated with state administrative quagmires, jettisoned Governor Gray and replaced him with Governor Schwarzenegger.
+The outraged response to the government bungling of Hurricane Katrina aid is similar to the public furor and special election two years ago on the west coast where Californians, exasperated with state administrative quagmires, jettisoned Governor Gray and replaced him with Governor Schwarzenegger.
 That costly public response did not resolve California's problems, nor will Brown's banishment resolve our inability to manage stupendous disaster.
-It is psychologically reasonable that in the face of such a disaster we respond vehemently by blaming one person or agency but we should also consider broader actions.
+It is psychologically reasonable that in the face of such a disaster we respond vehemently by blaming one person or agency -- but we should also consider broader actions.

-The blatheringly inept response of government, combined with the state's and city's misjudgements should not blind us to our own participation.
+The blatheringly inept response of government, combined with the state's and city's misjudgments should not blind us to our own participation.
 We vote, chose our leaders, our employees, and our politicians - the "public servants".
 Each public employee is an important one.
 We write editorials, we approve the agendas.
 We should remind ourselves now that those who we chose for their "loyalty", whose habit is to tell us what we want to hear, will not necessarily be most capable of thinking on their own when crises sweep away their cues.

 FEMA- Turkey Farm Redux?

 Senator Ernst F. Hollings (D-S.C.) once described FEMA's staff as "as sorry a bunch of bureaucratic jackasses as I've worked with in my life".
-It was September 1989, in the aftermath of Hurricane Hugo, which struck the Carolinas during George HW Bush's administration.
-FEMA had apparently taken ten days to respond.
+It was September 1989, in the aftermath of Hurricane Hugo.
+Hugo struck the Carolinas during the George HW Bush administration and it took FEMA ten days to respond.
+Three years later, Hugo survivors had a sense of deja-vu as they watched FEMA's response to Hurricane Andrew, which struck Miami-Dade county the morning of August 24, 1992.

-Thousands of people were stranded without food or water and finally, following three days long days with no federal response, Dade county emergency management director Kate Hale lost her patience in a nationally televised news conference: "Where in the hell is the cavalry on this one...They keep saying we're going to get supplies.
+It wasn't in 1992, when mere hours before Andrew hit, Michele Baker, Miami-Dade's chief hurricane coordinator at the time, "took panicked calls from elderly residents", who weren't physically capable of evacuating.
+Baker had to inform them that no one could help them.
+(The Seattle-Times, May 28, 2000) Thousands of people were stranded without food or water and finally, following three long days with still no federal response, Dade county emergency management director Kate Hale lost her patience in a nationally televised news conference: "Where in the hell is the cavalry on this one...They keep saying we're going to get supplies.
 For God's sake, where are they?"
 (St. Petersburg Times, August 28, 1992)

 "WE NEED HELP," a front-page Miami Herald headline implored August 28th.
 Stranded homeless survivors scrawled signs begging the president to do something and some took up arms to protect themselves.
 The Washington Post reported that food and water delivery was stalled: